-Scheme 1.
-PHWE of cloves.

-Figure 1.
-A student’s representative TLC plate.
-(10% acetone/ cyclohexane elution).
-Lane 1 (E): eugenol standard; lane 2 (crude): crude clove extract; lane 3 (A): acetyleugenol standard).

-Table 1.
-Table of retention factors outlining the effect of eluent composition on Rf.

-Figure 2.
-Left: A student’s representative TLC plate analyzing the outcome of the liquid-liquid extraction step (10% acetone/ cyclohexane elution).
+Figure 4.
+Representative TLC plates prepared by students.
+Left: A TLC plate analyzing the outcome of the liquid-liquid extraction step (10% acetone/ cyclohexane elution).
 Lane 1 (E): eugenol reference standard; lane 2 (LEB): eugenol-containing organic extract; lane 3 (A): acetyleugenol reference standard; lane 4 (LEN): acetyleugenol-containing organic extract.
-Right: A student’s representative TLC plate analyzing the outcome of flash column chromatography step (10% acetone/ cyclohexane elution).
+Right: A TLC plate analyzing the outcome of flash column chromatography step (10% acetone/ cyclohexane elution).
 Numbers on the TLC plate relate to the test-tube fraction number.

-Scheme 2.
-PHWE of Correa reflexa.

 DISCUSSION:

-The classical procedure for isolating eugenol from cloves by steam distillation has been part of the University of Sydney’s intermediate chemistry laboratory program for decades but was modernized to employ PHWE methodology in 2016 (Scheme 1).8,16 This provided a number benefit.
-Firstly, the utilizing household espresso machines in the laboratory environment immediately fascinated and engaged students by illustrating the application of a non-classical, alternative method to affect a traditional scientific study.
+The classical procedure for isolating eugenol from cloves by steam distillation has been part of the intermediate chemistry laboratory program at the University of Sydney for decades but was modernized to employ PHWE methodology in 2016 (Figure 1).9,18 This provided a number benefits.
+Firstly, utilizing household espresso machines in the laboratory environment immediately fascinated and engaged students by illustrating the application of a non-classical, alternative method to effect a traditional scientific study.
 In addition, this new method reduced the time taken to complete the extraction and enabled the incorporation of additional exercises into this new iteration of the experiment.
 Specifically, this allowed thin-layer chromatography (TLC) to be introduced (and flash column chromatography for advanced students).

-The experiment focusing on the PHWE of cloves was designed as an introductory laboratory experience for second-year undergraduate chemistry students and for this reason it features expository teaching methods.8 This more prescriptive, recipe-style procedure allows students with somewhat limited experience in organic chemistry to efficiently complete the extraction of eugenol from cloves.
+The experiment focusing on the PHWE of cloves was designed as an introductory laboratory experience for second-year undergraduate chemistry students and for this reason it features expository teaching methods.9 This more prescriptive, recipe-style procedure allows students with somewhat limited experience in organic chemistry to efficiently complete the extraction of eugenol from cloves.
 In this experiment, concepts such as acid-base extraction of acidic compounds, utilizing TLC to identify suitable eluent composition for chromatography, and the use of a rotary evaporator are introduced or reinforced by a combination of on-line pre-lab video training and in-person demonstrations.
 In complementary components undertaken during the two allocated sessions, students in the advanced stream of intermediary chemistry also separated eugenol and acetyleugenol by column chromatography and determined the identity of the extracted components using TLC.
 In the second session, students could critically compare the two separation methods.
 In general, students were able to complete the overall experiment within the allocated two four-hour periods with minimal instruction.